fabschurt/microgen/README.md

 ## TODO

 - [x] Add a CLI usage message
-- [ ] Find/create a logo for the project
-- [ ] Display the CLI usage in the README, and add details about CLI options
+- [ ] Write a detailed CLI usage in the README
 - [ ] Add some CLI logging and user-friendly exception catching
-- [ ] Add support for validating input data with JSON Schema (either built-in or user-provided)
-- [ ] Write the last tests
+- [ ] Write missing tests
-- [ ] Maybe allow for automatically converting the output HTML file to PDF